TogetherMobile/TogetherMobile.github.io/_documentation/content-api/index.md

 ### Sorting keys

 The sort order supports two top-level keys for the field to sort by and the order of the sort.
-See the section “Website Integration” in the “Rivet Implementation Guide” for more information about sorting.
+See the section “[Website Integration](/guides/implementation/#website_integration)” in the [*Rivet Implementation Guide*](/guides/implementation) for more information about sorting.

 | name | description                                                    |
 | ---- | -------------------------------------------------------------- |